 CPA Licensure Requirements

-To satisfy the New Hampshire Board, you will need to fulfill their academic, experience, and examination requirements.
+To satisfy the New Hampshire State Board, you will need to fulfill their academic, experience, and examination requirements.
 New Hampshire does not require that you pass the Ethics examination, as many states do.
 However, you will need to provide three character reference forms.

 To prove your academic performance, you will need to have your official transcripts sent to the Board either by yourself or directly from your school(s).
-The transcript should show 150 semester hours that include 30 hours studying accounting and 24 studying business related subject matter.
+The transcript should show 150 credit hours that include 30 hours studying accounting and 24 studying business related subject matter.
 Your transcript should also reflect at least a baccalaureate degree.

-The Board requires that you complete a minimum of one full year practicing accounting in the professional environment.
+The State Board requires that you complete a minimum of one full year practicing accounting in the professional environment.
 You can work in public accounting, government, or industry.
 You should fully account for your time and show to the board the hours you spent performing various aspects of your profession – audits, tax preparation, etc. Your supervisor will need to sign off on your experience while also attesting to her licensure and experience.

-After you have completed your baccalaureate degree and 120 semester hours, you can apply for the CPA examination.
+After you have completed your baccalaureate degree and 120 credit hours, you can apply for the CPA examination.
 You can then schedule a day and time for your test with a New Hampshire Prometric location in either Concord or Portsmouth.
 The test is a multi-part examination and many need to retake at least one portion before passing the entire test.
 Your scores will go to the Board to help fulfill your application.

 The character reference form will ask that the writer state the circumstances of your acquaintanceship, the nature of your relationship, the occupation of the writer, and any information about you that demonstrates the quality of your character.